 The recording features is better in the Yamaha, but this is only one feature, and you should base your decision on all of the features, your needs, and your budget.
 In this case, we think the Casio CTK 4400 comes out on top.

-If you’re interested in learning how to play the piano, but you don’t want to go out and spend a lot of money on a keyboard or acoustic piano right away, the Casio CTK 4400 is a great option.
+In this Casio CTK 4400 review, we found out if you’re interested in learning how to play the piano, but you don’t want to go out and spend a lot of money on a keyboard or acoustic piano right away, the Casio CTK 4400 is a great option.
 This is an ideal keyboard for beginners, with plenty of features to learn and grow with, including the built-in, step-up learning system that makes it fun and easy to learn how to play the piano.